Among 20 wealthy nations, US child mortality ranks worst

 Specifically, during the decade from 2001 to 2010, the researchers found that the mortality rate in the United States was about 75% higher for infants and about 50% higher for children ages 1 to 19 than the average rate calculated for all of the countries in the study.

 During that decade, other countries with infant mortality rates also above the overall average included Switzerland, New Zealand, the Netherlands, Ireland, the United Kingdom, Canada and Australia.
-Those with child mortality rates above the overall average were New Zealand, Ireland, Austria and Canada.
+Those with child mortality rates above the overall average were Ireland, Austria and Canada.

+New Zealand's child mortality rate was also significantly higher than average, similar to that of the US.
+Thakrar said the difference in the two nations' rates was not "statistically meaningful."

 Countries with infant mortality rates below the overall average included Sweden, Spain, Norway, Japan, Iceland and Finland.
 Those with child mortality rates below the overall average included Sweden, Switzerland, the Netherlands, Japan, Italy, Iceland, Germany and Denmark.